Covid 19 coronavirus: Four more deaths, NZ death toll reaches 9, 17 new cases today

 There had been a lower number of tests in Australia too, Bloomfield said, but he added that a low threshold for testing anyone with respiratory symptoms would stay in place.

-The testing data showed that more testing was needed in Whanganui and Tai Rawhiti, Bloomfield said, but overall there was good regional spread of testing.

-Asked about a nurse at Burwood working without hair protection or foot covers, Bloomfield said he couldn't comment on the specifics of that case.
+Asked about a nurse at Burwood Hospital working without hair protection or foot covers, Bloomfield said he couldn't comment on the specifics of that case.

 But he added that the workers there should have access to all the PPE they needed.